virendrabisht2006/Stocks/README.md

 Description: Find all available stocks, which we can traded.

 Method= GET, URL: /v1/stocks/stockSymbol/{stockSymbol}  -- verify again
-Description: Get the stock data for given stockSymbol, if stock not available in system will through a StockException.
+Description: Get the stock data for given stockSymbol, if stock not available in system will throw a StockException.

 Method= GET, URL: /v1/stocks/dividend/stockSymbol/{stockSymbol}/marketPrice/{marketPrice}
 Description: API will calculate Dividend for given stockSymbol and marketPrice should be pass as path variable.